 Subacromial Impingement Treatment: Operative Approach

-When nonoperative treatment fails, as it does in about 10-15% of patients, then surgery can usually fix the problem.
+When nonoperative treatment fails, as it does in about 10% of patients, then surgery can often correct the problem.
 The operative approach to subacromial impingement treatment is an arthroscopic procedure.
 During this surgery, the inflamed bursal tissue is removed.
 Additionally, the space for the bursa and rotator cuff are sometimes narrowed.
 In these cases, enlarging this space may be required.
 Although this is rarely needed, when it is this is accomplished by performing an acromioplasty.
 An acromioplasty essentially “raises the roof” of the subacromial space by removing a spur on the undersurface of the acromion.
 This can reduce some of the sources of your pain.
 As a result, when this surgery is accompanied by postoperative therapy that helps get your shoulder functioning more normally, the combined treatment can often be very successful.

-Impingement syndrome can often be very painful.
+Impingement syndrome can be very painful.
 It is one of the most common shoulder problems seen.
 Fortunately, subacromial impingement treatment, whether nonoperative or operative, is usually very successful.
 So if you suffer from this common problem, it is a good idea to see your Orthopaedic shoulder specialist and get on track to getting your shoulder better.